Recruiting and appointing RTLB

 Specialist skills may be added according to the needs and strategic goals of the cluster.

-- has attained the Post Graduate Diploma in Specialist Teaching endorsed in Learning and Behaviour from Massey or Canterbury University
+This person has attained the Post Graduate Diploma in Specialist Teaching endorsed in Learning and Behaviour from Massey or The University of Canterbury.

-- To enrol in the PG Dip in Specialist Teaching, an RTLB needs to be a university graduate i.e. must hold a university degree.
+To enrol in the PG Dip in Specialist Teaching, an RTLB needs to be a university graduate i.e. must hold a university degree or the equivalent.

 Full-time appointments only